taylormck/resume/resume.typ

 #side[
+  #set text(hyphenate: false)

   = About Me
-  I'm a seasoned senior software engineer, with experience delivering displays that get viewed hundreds of millions of times per day around the world, and with creating the infrastructure to support it.
+  I'm a seasoned senior software engineer with experience delivering displays that get viewed hundreds of millions of times per day around the world and creating the infrastructure to support it.
   I'm fluent in both Japanese and client-speak, able to communicate with devs, support associates, and clients with ease.
-I'm always looking forward to building the next big thing, and take pride in ensuring client satisfaction.
+  I'm always looking forward to
+  building the next big thing, and take pride in ensuring client satisfaction.

   = Interests

+  - Web Development
-  - Web Development and Security
+  - Web Application Security
   - Computer Graphics
+  - Game Development

   = Personal
   Nationality: USA